[Originally published in late 2019, we continue to make updates to this advice.]

 For starters, let’s talk about what social media marketing will look like in the coming year.

-Then you can answer the question about how you can best leverage social media in 2020.
+Then you can answer the question about how you can best leverage social media for your marketing strategy.

 Before we get started, get into the always-be-testing mindset.
 You don’t necessarily have to be on every social media platform.
 But you should test them and see if it’s where your audience is and if it can help attract new customers.